spectralDNS/Legendre-to-Chebyshev/README.md

   * ctypes - Wrapping of the fast C code using ctypes
   * Multiprec - Multiprecision implementations of a direct method using both Python and C++.
 The multiprecision methods are only used for verification.

-In addition there are
+In addition there is
-  * test - Some test routines
-  * bin - An executable that can run various tests
+  * bin - An executable l2c that can run various tests

 # Installation
 The code is set up to be compiled with the [meson](https://mesonbuild.com) build system.
 It should work by cloning this repository and then